 With the right kit, care, and attention you can continue to ride throughout the winter.
 It takes a hardy rider to head out on two wheels during the colder months, and the roads can be treacherous.
 So it’s vital that you wrap up against the cold and take extra care.

-When you’re on the road, increase your braking distance as it can take longer to stop on greasy or icy roads.
+When you’re on the road, increase your braking distance as it can take longer to stop on slippery or icy roads.
 Make sure you’re visible to other road users by wearing reflective clothing.
-Also check your lights regularly to make sure they’re working.
+Also, check your lights regularly to make sure they’re working.

 If you can avoid riding in strong winds, do.
 If it’s absolutely necessary to go out, look out for debris on the road such as tree branches, road cones, etc.

-If you have any further tips for either storing or riding your classic motorcycle over the winter, feel free to share them with the other bike enthusiasts by tweeting us @Footman_James.
+If you have any further tips for either storing or riding your classic motorcycle over the winter, feel free to share them with other bike enthusiasts by sharing your comments below.